-Performance Lock (See "Indexed Strategy Value After Performance Lock Election" section on page 47 for more details)
+Performance Lock (See "Indexed Strategy Value After Performance Lock Election" section on page 45 for more details)

 A Performance Lock allows you to lock in the Daily Value Percentage of an eligible Indexed Strategy for the remainder of a Term.
-You may make a Performance Lock election for any Term or Terms of the S&P 500 Indexed Strategies (excluding the three Trigger Strategies) and the First Trust Barclays Edge Indexed Strategies.
-For Contracts with a Contract Effective Date on or after May 21, 2025, you may also make a Performance Lock election for any Term or Terms of the Russell 2000 Indexed Strategies.
-A Performance Lock election is not available for Contracts issued in Missouri with a Contract Effective Date before May 21, 2025.
+You may make a Performance Lock election for any Term or Terms of the S&P 500 Indexed Strategies (excluding the three Trigger Strategies) and the First Trust Barclays Edge Indexed Strategy.